This amazingly delicious Cajun jambalaya recipe delivers that New Orleans flavor that brings Bourbon Street to you!

 Dice the onion, celery, and green bell pepper into very small pieces: the smaller the better.
 You want these vegetables to basically become part of the flavoring of the dish.

-Cutting them small will allow them to break down better and to avoid large chunks in your finished dish.
+Cutting them small will allow them to break down better and avoid large chunks in your finished dish.

 Cut the andouille sausage into thin rounds.
 Cut the pork into small pieces as well, removing any large pieces of fat and connective tissue.
 When you’re taking a bite of the jambalaya, you want to be able to get a bit of everything, not just one giant piece of meat.

 In a small bowl combine the garlic powder, onion powder, kosher salt, and black pepper.
 Sprinkle the seasoning over the pork butt pieces and toss to coat evenly.